High School Theatre Festival

-53rd Annual Invitational High School Theatre, Film and Creative Writing Festival, Spring 2022
+53rd Annual Invitational High School Theatre, Film and Creative Writing Festival, April 2022

-The Department of Theatre, Film and Creative Writing invites you and your students to our annual Boise State University High School Department of Theatre, Film and Creative Writing Festival, Spring 2022 (dates to be announced).
+The Department of Theatre, Film and Creative Writing invites you and your students to our annual Boise State University High School Department of Theatre, Film and Creative Writing Festival, April 2022 (dates to be announced).

 I am very pleased to invite you and your students to attend the Boise State 2022 High School Theatre Arts Festival, dates to be announced.
 More information regarding the content and topics of the workshops and presentations will be available as the festival planning continues.

 Richard Klautsch, Chair